tapis-project/documentation/source/technical/files.rst

 for the overall transfer to be completed successfully.
 A transfer task has a STATUS which is updated as the transfer progresses.
 The states possible for a transfer are:

+ACCEPTED
-ACCEPTED - The initial request has been processed and saved.
+  The initial request has been processed and saved.
+IN_PROGRESS
-IN_PROGRESS - The bill of materials has been created and transfers are either in flight or awaiting resources to begin FAILED - The transfer failed.
-There are many reasons COMPLETED - The transfer completed successfully, all files have been transferred to the target system
+  The bill of materials has been created and transfers are either in flight or waiting to begin.
+FAILED
+  The transfer failed.
+COMPLETED
+  The transfer completed successfully, all files have been transferred to the target system.

 Unauthenticated HTTP endpoints are also possible to use as a source for transfers.
 This method can be utilized to include outputs from other APIs into Tapis jobs.

 ++++++++++++++++++